 “This is the second time in our career we’ve bought a used car from another racer, completely refurbished it, put a shiny paint job on it, and it’s gone right to victory circle,” said Anderson.
 “It was a special day today, and a special weekend for me.
 It was pretty darn cool because a year ago, I couldn’t even come to this race.
 I was recovering from heart surgery and couldn’t even attend the race, let alone drive a racecar.
 It’s been quite a year for me.
 I’m a very lucky man to even be here.”

 ARCA Racing Series: Will Kimmel Walks Away – Some spectacular events unfolded in a weekend of racing at two Alabama facilities.
-Grabbing the headlines in the ARCA Racing Series 200 lap affair on Saturday at Mobile International Speedway was a freak incident only eight circuits in.
-The throttle would hang in Will Kimmel‘s vehicle on a restart sending his machine careening off the edge of turn one of the track, which lacks retaining walls around the outside of much of its configuration.
+Grabbing the headlines in the ARCA Racing Series 200-lap affair on Saturday at Mobile International Speedway was a freak incident only eight circuits in.
+The throttle would hang in Will Kimmel‘s vehicle on a restart, sending his machine careening off the edge of turn 1 of the track, which lacks retaining walls around the outside of much of its configuration.
 A concrete barrier would not even fully stop the uncontrollable car which would eventually land in the track parking lot.
-Miraculously, not only was Kimmel unhurt but his destroyed car struck a trailer hitch of a pickup truck leaving the fan’s vehicle unharmed despite the impact moving it three feet.
+Miraculously, not only was Kimmel unhurt, but his destroyed car struck a trailer hitch of a pickup truck leaving the fan’s vehicle unharmed despite the impact moving it three feet.

-Formula 1: Well, Formula 1 may not have lived up to the crash craziness of the weekend but it still proved to be a bit bizarre.
+Formula 1: Well, F1 may not have lived up to the crash craziness of the weekend, but it still proved to be a bit bizarre.
 Lewis Hamilton earned the pole for the race, ran off to a good start and encountered no threats as he maintained a decent gap to win the race.
 For the defending champion, the win shows that neither he nor his team have lost anything.
-His teammate, Nico Rosberg, started second and finished second.
+His teammate Nico Rosberg started second and finished second.
 Finishing third was Sebastian Vettel in his Ferrari debut.
-The four-time champion started fourth but was able to pass Felipe Massa on pit strategy and cruise home to the podium finish.
+The four-time champion started fourth, but was able to pass Felipe Massa on pit strategy and cruise home to the podium finish.
 Finishing out the top five was Felipe Nasr in his Sauber debut.

-The start to the race was a bit peculiar as only fifteen of the twenty cars made the grid.
+The start to the race was a bit peculiar as only 15 of the 20 cars made the grid.
 Neither Manor Racing driver took to the track the whole weekend.
-Then in warm-ups both Kevin Magnussen of McLaren and Daniil Kvyat of Red Bull sustained mechanical failures.
+Then in warm-ups, both Kevin Magnussen of McLaren and Daniil Kvyat of Red Bull sustained mechanical failures.
 The fifth driver to fail to start was Valterri Bottas of Williams who, though he qualified the car, did so after sustaining a back injury in the second practice session.
-During the race, another four drivers dropped out to bring the total to eleven running at the finish.
-That seems like a bit of a rough start to the season for the premier series.
-Huston Ladner
+During the race, another four drivers dropped out to bring the total to 11 running at the finish.
+That seems like a bit of a rough start to the season for the premier series. – Huston Ladner

 Unfortunately, Daytona didn’t go all that well.
 The team had to thrash just to finish the No. 2 chassis.
 While they did make the start, they were done within two hours.
 The No. 1 made it into the overnight hours before succumbing to gearbox issues, but wasn’t all that impressive in doing so.
 Naturally, getting a new car up to speed takes time.
 Unfortunately, Tequila Patron ESM didn’t exactly have time on their side.
 In the WEC, development to the chassis is not allowed in-season.
 Their spec would be set for the entire eight-race season as of last week.